Skip to content

 However, a refusal to deal by an undertaking with a substantial degree of market power is likely to be abusive in limited circumstances.

-For further information, please refer to Guideline on the Second Conduct Rule (in particular, paragraphs 5.16 to 5.22).
+For further information, please refer to This link will open in a new windowGuideline on the Second Conduct Rule (in particular, paragraphs 5.16 to 5.22).

 < Back